Guido von List: Influence and legacy

 Writing in 2003, the historian of religion Mattias Gardell believed that List had become the "revered guru of Ariosophic paganism".
 Gardell considered the Austrian esotericist to have been "a legend in his lifetime", with List's ideas being embraced by many völkisch groups in Germany.
 German members of the List Society included Philipp Stauff, Eberhard von Brockhusen, Karl Hellwig, Georg Hauerstein, and Bernhard Koerner, who were founding members of the Reichshammerbund and Germanenorden; through the Germanenorden's Munich offshoot, the Thule Society, a vague lineage can be drawn between the List Society and the early Nazi Party as it was established after World War I.

+List's ideas of Ariosophy and the occult influenced the beliefs of the German Faith Movement in Nazi Germany to revive pre-Christian Germanic spiritual traditions focused on Aryan racial purity.
 Goodrick-Clarke opined that "this channel of influence certainly carries most weight in any assessment of List's historical importance."
 Rudgley claimed that List's vision of a future German Empire constituted "a blueprint for the Nazi regime".

 Other German völkisch figures promoted Listian ideas to the wider public during and after the First World War.
 Further individuals — notably Rudolf John Gorsleben, Werner von Bülow, Friedrich Bernhard Marby, Herbert Reichstein, and Frodi Ingolfson Werhmann — took List's Ariosophical ideas alongside those of Liebenfels and built upon them further, resulting in a flourishing Ariosophical movement in the late 1920s and 1930s, with some of these individuals being within the coterie of prominent Nazi Heinrich Himmler and influencing the symbolism and rituals of the SS.
 He has also exerted an influence on the Australian Odinist and Ariosophist Alexander Rud Mills.